 Pass-Through of Foreign Tax Credits.
-If more than 50% of the Fund's total assets at the end of a fiscal year is invested in foreign securities, the Fund may elect to pass-through to the Fund's shareholders their pro rata share of foreign taxes paid by the Fund.
+If more than 50% of the Fund's total assets at the end of a fiscal year is invested in foreign securities, the Fund may elect to pass through to the Fund's shareholders their pro rata share of foreign taxes paid by the Fund.
 If this election is made, the Fund may report more taxable income than it actually distributes.
 The shareholders will then be entitled either to deduct their share of these taxes in computing their taxable income or to claim a foreign tax credit for these taxes against their U.S. federal income tax (subject to limitations for certain shareholders).
 Shareholders may be unable to claim a credit for the full amount of their proportionate shares of the foreign income tax paid by the Fund due to certain limitations that may apply.
-The Fund reserves the right not to pass-through to its shareholders the amount of foreign income taxes paid by the Fund.
-Additionally, any foreign tax withheld on payments made "in lieu of" dividends or interest will not qualify for the pass-through of foreign tax credits to shareholders.
+The Fund reserves the right not to pass through to its shareholders the amount of foreign income taxes paid by the Fund.
+Additionally, any foreign tax credits to shareholders.
 See "Tax Treatment of Portfolio Transactions - Securities Lending" below.

 Tax Credit Bonds.
 If the Fund holds, directly or indirectly, one or more "tax credit bonds" (including build America bonds, clean renewable energy bonds and qualified tax credit bonds) on one or more applicable dates during a taxable year, the Fund may elect to permit its shareholders to claim a tax credit on their income tax returns equal to each shareholder's proportionate share of tax credits from the applicable bonds that otherwise would be allowed to the Fund.
 In such a case, shareholders must include in gross income (as interest) their proportionate share of the income attributable to their proportionate share of those offsetting tax credits.
 A shareholder's ability to claim a tax credit associated with one or more tax credit bonds may be subject to certain limitations imposed by the Internal Revenue Code.
 (Under the TCJA, the build America bonds, clean renewable energy bonds and certain other qualified bonds may no longer be issued after December 31, 2017.)
-Even if the Fund is eligible to pass-through tax credits to shareholders, the Fund may choose not to do so.
+Even if the Fund is eligible to pass through tax credits to shareholders, the Fund may choose not to do so.